Environmental theology: Discussions in environmental theology

-Many discussions have been held since the publication of "Historical Roots of Our Ecological Crisis".
-In fact the number of articles written regarding Environmental Theology increased substantially in the years after its publication.
-The peak number of publications occurred in 1971 with 80 articles written regarding Environmentalism in the Judeo-Christian traditions.
+Many discussions have been held since the publication of "The Historical Roots of our Ecological Crisis".
+The number of articles written regarding environmental theology increased substantially in the years after its publication.
+The peak number of publications occurred in 1971, with 80 articles written regarding environmentalism in the Judeo-Christian traditions.
 A vast majority of publications focuses on the concept of anthropocentrism being the driving force of our ecological crisis.
-There are some articles that have been written that support the concept of anthropocentrism.
-Constance Cumbey and David Hunt both published books in 1983 that refuted the ideas of Dr. Lynn White jr. and other theologians, they instead discussed the idea that God did not care for the earth and that it was not up to man to care for it.
-There are also those who believe that the teachings of Environmental Theology are too radical to have real world effects.
+Some articles support the concept of anthropocentrism.
+Constance Cumbey and David Hunt both published books in 1983 that refuted the ideas of White and other theologians; they instead discussed the idea that God did not care for the earth and that it was not up to man to care for it.

+There are also those who believe that the teachings of environmental theology are too radical to have real-world effects.
 The Cornwall Alliance is a group that has formed to protest the ideology that anthropocentrism is the issue and instead teach it as the solution.